sagifogel/typescript-closure-compiler/README.md

 tscc app.ts --module commonjs --externs externs/app-extern.d.ts...
 ```

-You can also specify the files in a `ts.config` file.<br/>
+You can also specify the files in a `tsconfig.json` file.<br/>
-use the `project` option to locate the ts.config file:<br/>
+use the `project` option to locate the tsconfig.json file:<br/>
 ```js
 tscc --project [project specific directory]
 ```
-and declare the options in the `ts.config` file:
+and declare the options in the `tsconfig.json` file:
 ```js
 {
   "compilerOptions": {